cloud-dach/LibraryUI/README.md

 4. Open the running app's URL either from the *Continuous Delivery* tool or the App dashboard in the Bluemix console.

-_Note:_ You can use following commands to setup your local git integration.
+_Note:_ You can use following commands to setup your local remote git integration.

 ```
         git init
-        git remote set-url origin https://github.com/thomassuedbroecker/libraryui-v2.git
+        git remote set-url origin YOUR_GIT_URL
         git add -A
         git commit -m "init"
         git push